 No. The Collision Industry as a region is somewhat regulated by what is called “Prevailing Rates”.
-Our Rates for body and paint repairs are the same as our neighbors in the St. Louis region, whether it is a smaller shop or a large shop.
+Our Rates for body and paint repairs are the same as our neighbors in the Atlanta region, whether it is a smaller shop or a large shop.
 Please keep in mind that some of our specialized repairs require a very different approach to the repair process and are very manufacturer driven which require specialized training, certifications, and equipment to even be able to work on the vehicle.

 Yes.
 Just let your advisor know what other work you would like done so he or she can help with the necessary arrangements.

 Your advisor can give you an estimate of the time it will take to complete the repairs to your vehicle.
 Please be sure to check with your advisor for the specifics on your vehicle.
 There are many factors that can affect the completion time.